abdulrahman19/Pershama/README.md

 ---

-#### Collective summaries for fast remembering and preparing for interviews.
+#### Useful summaries to fast remembering and preparing for interviews.

 Pershama is an Arabic word, written like this `برشامة` which is mean in literal English a `medical tablet`.
 But, there is another meaning for it, which is a `Cheat Sheet`.
 This is because cheat sheet saves student's life like medical tablet saves patient's life. :smiley: